Do you struggle with writing friendly reminder emails?

 As we agreed during our meeting, I sent over a couple of samples of my previous work for reference along with a few additional questions I had about the position.

-However, I haven’t gotten any response as of today, so I assumed my last email landed in your spam folder or some similar mixup might have taken place.
+However, I haven’t received any response as of today, so I assumed my last email landed in your spam folder or some similar mixup might have taken place.
 I just wanted to check and make sure you’ve received everything from my end.

 Also, I understand that these processes can be delayed for many reasons and unforeseen circumstances, so I wanted to reach out and see how I can do my due diligence in making the process easier for everyone.